Kirk Gibson's 1988 World Series home run: Jack Buck

+Bill King

+Bill King called Kirk Gibson's walk-off home run for the Oakland Athletics Radio Network:

 Aftermath

-The NBC broadcast, when following Gibson's home run, also captured the brake lights of some Dodger fans who were leaving Dodger Stadium believing the game was lost.
-Among those were future Boston Red Sox chairman Tom Werner and his son, future Milwaukee Brewers senior Vice President Teddy Werner.
+The NBC broadcast that was broadcast entirely by the network (despite Macon, Georgia's affiliate WMGT-TV recovered from the broadcast hijack that happened earlier in the game), when following Gibson's home run happened, also captured the brake lights of some Dodger fans who were leaving Dodger Stadium believing the game was lost.
+Among those were future Boston Red Sox chairman and Roseanne executive producer (which premiered three days after the game) Tom Werner and his son, future Milwaukee Brewers senior Vice President Teddy Werner.

 Much was made about Eckersley's decision to throw an offspeed pitch to Gibson, with Joe Garagiola repeatedly noting that Gibson clearly couldn't catch up to a fastball.
 To his credit, Eckersley fielded every reporters' question after the game, mostly blaming himself.
 Years later, he recalled, "Somebody said that the Dodgers knew I threw a backdoor slider on 3–2.
 I don’t know if that’s true or not.
 I didn’t get to 3–2 that often, but if that’s what the guy told him [Gibson], if that’s what he had on his mind, good for him.
 Either way, it was a terrible slider."

 The home run was included as a finalist in a Major League Baseball contest to determine the sport's "Greatest Moment of All-Time."
 For years after the fact, it was regularly used in This Week in Baseball's closing montage sequence.
 An edited audio of Scully's 1988 call has been used in 2005 post-season action, in a TV ad featuring a recreational softball game, with a portly player essentially re-enacting that entire moment as he hits the softball over the right field fence to win the game.
 It was in competition on ESPN's SportsCenter for the Greatest Sports Highlight of All-Time.

 By the time Gibson returned to his locker for postgame interviews, Dodger bullpen coach Mark Cresse had taped the name of Roy Hobbs over Gibson's nameplate, in reference to Gibson's heroics mirroring those of the film slugger that Robert Redford had played in The Natural.
 Like Hobbs in the film's climactic scene, Gibson had represented the winning run when he came to the plate, was battling injury, had been down to his (and the team's) final strike and had homered to right field to win the game.
 NBC's pregame video for Game 2 narrated by Bob Costas included both the home run and its film counterpart.

 The fate of the ball itself is unknown.
 According to Gibson, a woman sent him a picture of the bruise on her leg where the ball hit her, although no one has yet come forward with the ball.
 In fiction, a court struggle over the ownership of the ball was the primary plot of the June 29, 2011, episode of TNT legal drama Franklin & Bash.